kitconcept/volto-light-theme/docs/conceptual-guides/site-customization.md

 ## Footer

-You can customize the following aspects of the footer your site.
+You can customize the following aspects of the footer in your site.

 ### Footer links